forem/admin-docs/docs/_forem-basics/what_are_posts.md

 # What are posts?

-Posts (commonly referred to as "articles") are written pieces of content that are created in the Forem editor.
+**Posts** (commonly referred to as **Articles**) are the format of content that populate Forem feeds.
+They can contain text (formatted in markdown), images, videos, and other embedded content.
+Post authors and Forem Admins have the option to enable/disable discussions on their posts, and Forem Admins have the option to Pin community posts to the top of the main feed.

-Community members have the ability to create posts by navigating to `/new` and can set various attributes like a cover image, tags (for discoverability), and a canonical_url (if the post was originally posted elsehwere first).
-Community members can choose to publish their posts once ready or save a draft to work on the article later.
+Community members can create new posts in the editor by clicking `Create Post` from the top navigation or by navigating to `/new`.
+The post editor allows post authors to set various attributes like a cover image, tags (for discoverability), and a canonical_url (if the post was originally posted elsehwere first).
+Post authors can choose to publish their posts immediately or save a draft to work on the article later.
 Once posted, a community member's article will appear in the feed on the homepage.

 ## Overview